MDineshMurugavel/My-blog-page/SSL TLS.md

 1. You can now start running these commands on your command prompt

+* This command will give you super/root user privileages

 2. ```
    sudo -i
    ```
-* This command will give you super/root user privileages

 3. ```
     netstat -tunlp
    ```

+* This command is present to stop apache2 webserver

 4. ```
     sudo service apache2 stop
    ```

-* This command is present to stop apache2 webserver
+ * Enter this command next

 5. ```
     sudo certbot certonly --standalone -d *Your domain name*
    ```

+* This commands helps to update all new updates and packages

 6. ```
    sudo apt update
    ```

-* This commands helps to update all new updates and packages
+ * Enter this command next

 7. ```
    sudo apt install certbot python3-certbot-apache
    ```

+ * Enter this command next

 8. ```
    cd /etc/apache2
    ```

+ * Enter this command next

 9. ```
     sudo certbot --apache -d *Your domain name*